Book a Session

 Support through Voyance Counseling that keeps the marriage in focus

-Courtney Redman, MA, LPC, LMFT offers marriage support through Voyance Counseling for Colorado Springs couples who want the work to feel calm, direct, and genuinely useful outside the session.
+Courtney Redman, MA, LPC, LMFT offers marriage support through Voyance Counseling for Colorado Springs couples seeking work that feels calm, direct, and genuinely useful outside the session.

 FAQ